rdelgado134/practice/README.md

 # Practice

-repo for daily and random practice
+repo for daily and random practice!